 In 1917 the Baltimore Museum of Art was relocated immediately northwest of the Dell.
 This, combined with the expansion of the Johns Hopkins campus, further isolated the Dell from the larger Wyman Park.
 In 1948 Laura Gardin Fraser’s monument to Robert E. Lee and Stonewall Jackson was installed on a plateau to the west of the lawn.
 Eleven years later the Union Soldiers and Sailors Monument (sculpted by Adolph Alexander Weinman in 1909) was relocated from nearby Druid Hill Park to a plateau on the southeast corner of the Dell.
+In 2017 the confederate monuments were removed by the city government and the site was rededicated as Harriet Tubman Grove.
 In 2006 Mahan Rykiel Associates developed a master plan for the Dell, which has been partially implemented.